sirasmu/learn-python/README.md

 # learn-python

-I will be using WSL Ubunto for this.
+I will be using WSL Ubuntu for this.

 ## Install Python